 George Humphreys was born in Oxford and educated at St. John’s College, Cambridge, the Royal Academy of Music and the International Opernstudio Zürich.
-His recent Operatic appearances include Il Conte in Le Nozze di Figaro and the Vier Bösewichte in Hoffmanns Erzählungen with the Salzburger Landestheater, Leporello in the Nederlandse Reisopera's production of Don Giovanni, Demetrius in Britten’s A Midsummer Night’s Dream at the Aldeburgh Festival, Schaunard in La Boheme at English National Opera, Aeneas in Dido and Aeneas at the Wigmore Hall, Giove in La Calisto for English Touring Opera and his Covent Garden debut as Lieutenant Jenkins in Welsh National Opera’s production of Iain Bell’s In Parenthesis.
-Recent concert highlights include Mahler Symphony No.8 with Daniel Harding and the Swedish Radio Orchestra, Bach's Weihnachts Oratorium with the Australian Chamber Orchestra, the Matthäus Passion at the London Handel Festival and performances of Handel’s Messiah with the Gabrieli Consort, the Orchestra of the Age of Enlightenment and the City of Birmingham Symphony Orchestra.
+His recent Operatic appearances include Don Giovanni, Il Conte in Le Nozze di Figaro and Lescaut in Massenet's Manon, all at the Salzburger Landestheater, Eugene Onegin at the Buxton Festival, Leporello in the Nederlandse Reisopera's production of Don Giovanni, and roles at English National Opera, Welsh National Opera, the Aldeburgh Festival and the Royal Opera House, Covent Garden.
+Recent concert highlights include Mahler Symphony No.8 with Daniel Harding and the Swedish Radio Orchestra, Bach's Weihnachts Oratorium with the Australian Chamber Orchestra, Dido and Aeneas at the Wigmore Hall, the Matthäus Passion at the London Handel Festival and performances of Handel’s Messiah with the Gabrieli Consort, the Orchestra of the Age of Enlightenment and the City of Birmingham Symphony Orchestra.
 He has given Lieder recitals at Lille Opera, Opernhaus Zürich, the Wigmore Hall in London and the Oxford Lieder Festival and he was recently made an Associate of the Royal Academy of Music in London.
 He is currently a member of the ensemble at the Salzburger Landestheater.

 For a full biography, please contact Thomas Channell at channellarts.com